 Written by Kerry, Thyroid Patient.

-I joined many thyroid groups on Facebook but nobody was able to give me any advice until I was advised to go onto an Underactive Thyroid Support Group, which Rachel (The Invisible Hypothyroidism) set up.
-She recommended STTM which I read and she also mentioned adrenal testing which I had no idea about.
-I went through Thyroid UK and ordered the test.
-My results came back showing I had adrenal fatigue I took these results to my GP who said my iron levels were low and that’s why I felt tired all the time.
-He said the test I did wasn’t accurate and so made me do a 24 hour urine cortisol test which came back normal, but he couldn’t explain the black outs.
+I joined many thyroid groups on Facebook but nobody was able to give me any advice until I was advised to go onto a Thyroid Support Group, which Rachel (The Invisible Hypothyroidism) set up.
+She recommended some books which I read and she also mentioned adrenal testing which I had no idea about.
+I ordered cortisol testing.
+My results came back showing I had adrenal fatigue so I took these results to my GP who said my iron levels were low and that’s why I felt tired all the time.
+He said the test I did wasn’t accurate and so made me do a 24-hour urine cortisol test which came back normal, but he couldn’t explain the black-outs.

 It wasn’t cheap, but he was very thorough and listened to all my symptoms.
 It was well worth it.
-He looked at my saliva cortisol test and said that it’s not going to get better if I don’t learn to control my stress and he tested me for leaky gut syndrome which I had, so I wasn’t absorbing nutrients properly from food.
-He established that I had a vitamin B12 deficiency and also an untreated candida infection as well as high thyroid antibodies and confirmed I had Hashimoto’s.
+He looked at my saliva cortisol test and said that it was not going to get better if I didn’t learn to control my stress and he tested me for leaky gut syndrome which I had, so I wasn’t absorbing nutrients properly from food.
+He established that I had a Vitamin B12 deficiency and also an untreated candida infection as well as high thyroid antibodies and confirmed I had Hashimoto’s.
 Something the GP hadn’t picked up on.

-He said the triggers to this were the B12 deficiency, leaky gut, candida and adrenal fatigue and if I didn’t rectify these then my thyroid would continue to get worse.
+He said the triggers for this was the B12 deficiency, leaky gut, candida and adrenal fatigue and if I didn’t rectify these then my thyroid condition would continue to get worse.
 He put me on a course of supplements including Vitamin C and D, iron, Enerphos, B12 shots (which I will have for life every six to eight weeks through my GP) and Pure Encapsulations Daily Stress Formula and Pure Encapsulations Thyroid Support Complex, as well as Probiotics every morning.
-He also advised me to stop taking Levothyroxine as he established that I was allergic to it and that’s why I kept having major symptoms and black outs.
+He also advised me to stop taking Levothyroxine as he established that I was allergic to it and that’s why I kept having major symptoms and black-outs.

 I went on a meditation retreat to try and deal with the stress of my marriage and I realised that the relationship wasn’t at all healthy.
 In May, my husband and I went to Portugal for a week and we ended the relationship as he said his job was more important than our marriage and he was not willing to compromise.
 By this point I was on the supplements for a month and I was feeling better but not 100% better.
 As soon as I took the plunge and ended my marriage, I made an effort to focus on my health and that’s what I did.